 You may say that you can test any of these by looking at the backtest, which is true.
 The issue is that the data you’re using in the backtest is of a lower quality than live data; data is lost in translation, and the result is inaccurate backtests and lost account funds.
 If you ask me, this is why so many people lose money—they go from backtest to real money without a forward test.

 Not all backtests are inaccurate.
 In fact, my goal over the last year and half has been to lean into those elements in strategies that are more efficient and/or easier for the simulation to handle.
 The hope being that it will produce more accurate backtests.
-The use of Ninjatrader’s AI Generate has also helped with this effort.

 Now let’s get into the steps I used to set up my own forward test using Ninjatrader.